fomightez/oc_forward_model_binder_test/README.md

 You can usually find your terminal in the start menu of most Linux distributions and in the Applications/Utilities folder  on OSx.
-Alternatively, you should be able to find/open your Anaconda prompt from your start menu (or dock, or via running the Anaconda Navigator).
+Alternatively, you should be able to find/open your Anaconda Powershell prompt from your start menu (or dock, or via running the Anaconda Navigator).
 Once you have opened a terminal/prompt, you should navigate to the directory where you want to put the code.
 Once you are in the correct directory, you should run the following command;